 How to Become a Real Estate Broker

-Here are the requirements to become a broker in California, Texas, New York, and Florida.
+Here is a sample of requirements to become a broker in California, Texas, New York, Florida, and Illinois:

 Real Estate Agent vs. Broker: Requirements by State